 Frequently Asked Questions (FAQ)

-How much does the RENEW™ program support per gallon of gasoline?
+How much does the RENEW™ program offset per gallon of gasoline?

-What projects qualify as an offset and does location matter?
+What types of projects qualify as carbon offset projects?

 There are many different types of carbon offset projects that avoid, reduce, destroy, or capture the emission of greenhouse gases.
 Project types include renewable energy, such as wind farms, biomass energy, or hydroelectric dams.
 Others include energy efficiency projects, the destruction of industrial pollutants or agricultural byproducts, greenhouse gas abatement, zero till cropping, destruction of landfill methane, and forestry projects.
 Some of the most popular carbon offset projects from a corporate perspective are energy efficiency and alternative energy wind turbine projects.

 Does the location of the carbon offset project matter?

 No, the location of a carbon offset project does not matter in regards to its environmental impact.
 However, the RENEW™ program attempts to localize our efforts as much as possible to the communities where 7-Eleven RENEW™ is offered through certified carbon offset projects.